modons/LMR/docs/install.rst

 The directory ``PSM/`` holds precalibrated statistical PSM files created by LMR_PSMbuild.py.
 Anytime proxy databases are updated, or adjustments to statistical calibration are made, the files in this folder should be updated.

+The directory ``ye_precalc_files/`` holds precalculated estimated observations based on the current config.yml.

 Again, if necessary, the path to most of these files can be directly specified in the configuration file, but we recommend using the default directory structure.